TobiasHafner/wav-splitter/README.md

 wav-splitter <session_path>
 ```

-- <session_path>: Path to the directory containing your multitrack WAV session files.
+- <session_path>: Path to the directory containing your multitrack WAV files.

+The session directory contains audio files representing chunks of an input sequence.
+Each file is named using an eight digit uppercase hexadecimal string that indicates its order in the input sequence.
+The first file is thus called `00000001.WAV`, the second one `00000002.WAV` while the last one might be `00000A3F.wav`.

 The tool will create an output directory called `out` inside the specified session directory.
 Each channel of the multitrack WAV files will be saved as a separate mono WAV file.
 The Multichannel WAV files from the session are automatically merged per channel, resulting in one WAV file per channel.